twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.269-270 - maintainance tunnels are small becasue the original belters were small p.271 - archetypal lense (holden and miller leave) p.274 - miller and holden dosed with lethal radiation
+p.269-270 - maintainance tunnels are small becasue the original belters were small p.271 - archetypal lense (holden and miller leave) p.274 - miller and holden dosed with lethal radiation p.275 - they learn that the people were infected with with julie had